dlangille/anvil/README.md

 ```

+After getting new certs, services need to be restarted/reloaded.

-Services which can be restarted by this code: apache24, dovecot, mosquitto, postfix.
+* Services which can be restarted/reloaded by SERVICES: apache22, apache24, dovecot, mosquitto,
+  nginx, postfix, postgresql

+* Services which can be restarted by SERVICES_RESTART: unlimited, anything you
+  want.

+* Services which can be reloaded by SERVICES_RELOAD: unlimited, anything you
+  want.

 To use wget, set FETCH_TOOL="wget" in cert-puller.conf
 To use curl, set FETCH_TOOL="curl" in cert-puller.conf